The Biggest Mafia Cities

 Outside the law-abiding Italians of Chicago, the most famous gangster of all-time is without of a doubt Al Capone, along with his notorious counterpart of Frank Nitti.
 While only being able to control the streets of Chicago for about a decade before he was incarcerated, Al Capone’s reign was ruthless.

 Still to this day his actions as the leader of The Outfit are some of the most memorable moments in the history of the mob, one being the St. Valentine’s Day Massacre.
-Even though he was not the first leader of the family, since there was Johnny Torrio and others, Al Capone was the most notorious and influential leader of Chicago’s mob scene.
+Even though he was not the first leader of the family, since there was Johnny Torrio and others, Al Capone was the most notorious and the most influential leader of Chicago’s mob scene.
 The Outfit at its peak controlled Chicago as well had power in other Midwestern cities, like Milwaukee or St. Louis.

 Mob Cities: Cleveland